coccoinomane/web3cli/README.md

 w3 --chain avax balance 0x8894e0a0c962cb723c1976a4421c95949be2d4e3 # avax chain
 ```

-or use one of the provided aliases:
+You can also use one of the provided aliases, like `w3bnb`:

 ```
 w3bnb balance 0x8894e0a0c962cb723c1976a4421c95949be2d4e3  # bnb chain